 Nothing quite exudes the essence of importance more than deep, royal blue.
 In a monochromatic room, its best accented with large paintings, thick drapery, velvet touches, and, of course, classic chandelier lighting.
 If you ask us, after 5 minutes in this room, we’d feel on top of the world.

-We’ve said it before and we’ll say it again: we love white rooms.
-But off-white rooms that use shades of cream, are just as good (if not better).
+We’ve said it before, and we’ll say it again: we love white rooms.
+But off-white rooms that use shades of cream are just as good (if not better).
 The neutral color palette is relaxing and soothing, as if any stress floats away the second you sit down on one of the comfy couches.

 Somewhere between green and blue lies a seafoam color that is undeniably appealing as an interior design color palette.
 To play into the idea of lush underwater feeling, incorporate plants, luxurious fabrics, and twinkling lights.
-Yes, you are part of this world.

 Pink can, and should be, considered a neutral.
 Dusty, blush pink acts more like a neutral beige than it does an accent color.
 With that said, a neutral blush pink color theme is just what a room needs.
-Add in a pink sectional couch and luscious pink curtains and a room feels completely sophisticated.
+Add in a pink sectional couch and luscious pink curtains, and a room feels completely sophisticated.

 When it comes to gray decor, the hardest debacle is between warm or cool tones.
 But this slate color palette has us convinced that cool-toned gray is the way to go.
 The best part?
 It pairs wonderfully with clean white — so you can work it into an open floor plan with white kitchen cabinetry.

 Red is one of those colors that evoke a lot of emotion: romance, excitement, drama, power.
 And in a room, this means there’s a massive flow of energy.
 Rather than incorporating this color palette with paint (which we would normally do right off the bat), go for accent furniture, fun wallpaper, and accessories to bring this deep color to life.